sanketana/GenAI-Foudations/Week01_Intro_GenAI/notes.md

 ---

-## ✅ Final Takeaway
+## Final Takeaway

-These parameters aren’t just for fun — they shape **tone, style, originality, and clarity**.
+These parameters aren't just for fun — they shape **tone, style, originality, and clarity**.
 Whether you're coding, writing a poem, teaching a concept, or brainstorming ideas, tuning them (or understanding how they're tuned) gives you more control over what the model generates.

 Would you like a template to use these insights while building prompts or a cheatsheet PDF version?

 ---

-# 🤖 System Prompt
+# System Prompt

 The system prompt is a special instruction given to a language model that defines its role, behavior, and capabilities for the entire conversation.
 It's like giving the AI a "job description" that shapes how it responds to all your questions.

 ---

-## 🎯 What is a System Prompt?
+## What is a System Prompt?

 **System Prompt** = Instructions that tell the AI who it is and how to behave.